Algorithms for Fairness in Sequential Decision Making: Introduction

 This paper proposes algorithms for learning fair decision-making policies that account for feedback effects of decisions.
 We model these effects as the dynamics of a Markov decision process (MDP), and extend existing fairness definitions to decision-making policies for a known MDP.
-Unlike supervised learning, we distinguish the quality of outcomes for the decision-maker (e.g., the bank) from the quality of the outcomes for individuals (e.g., a loan applicant).
+We distinguish the quality of outcomes for the decision-maker (e.g., the bank) from the quality of the outcomes for individuals (e.g., a loan applicant).
 Then, fairness properties are constraints on the average quality of outcomes for individuals in different subpopulations (e.g., majorities and minorities are offered loans at the same frequency), whereas the reward measures the quality of outcomes for the decision-maker (e.g., the bank's profit).

-The key challenge is that learning with a fairness constraint is much more challenging in the MDP setting due to the inherent non-convexity---indeed, constrained reinforcement learning is an active research area~\cite{altman1999constrained,achiam2017constrained,wen2018constrained,bastani2018verifiable}.
-Building on this work, we propose both model-based~\cite{altman1999constrained} and model-free~\cite{wen2018constrained} algorithms for learning policies that satisfy fairness constraints.
-We initially assume the dynamics are known, but propose extensions to settings where parts of the dynamics are unknown.
+The key challenge is that learning with a fairness constraint is much more challenging in the MDP setting due to the inherent non-convexity.
+Building on work on constrained MDPs~\citep{altman1999constrained,wen2018constrained}, we propose novel algorithms for learning policies that satisfy fairness constraints.
+In particular, we propose two algorithms.
+First, we propose a model-based algorithm based that has optimality guarantees, but is limited to MDPs with finite state and action spaces and satisfies a \emph{separability} assumption saying that the sensitive attribute does not change over time.
+Second, we propose a model-free algorithm that is very general, but may not find the optimal policy.

-Prior work has studied one-step feedback effects~\cite{liu2018delayed}, but do not propose fair learning algorithms.
-For learning unknown dynamics, prior work has focused on bandit settings with specific fairness constraints~\cite{joseph2016fairness,hashimoto2018fairness}.
-There has been work on learning unknown dynamics in MDPs~\cite{jabbari2017fairness,elzayn2018fair}, but for a specific fairness contraint.
-Furthermore, for their constraint, the optimal policy is always fair.
-Thus, unlike our setting, solving for the optimal fair policy is trivial once the dynamics are known.